 anything but incoming TCP connections and then only to sshd, Sendmail,

 and services that are started by inetd.
-The disadvantage of IP Filter
+The disadvantage of a firewall

 is that its rules are much more complex than TCP Wrapper's simple

 In 2.9 and earlier, if you are using the GENERIC kernel or a custom

 kernel with the IPFILTER and IPFILTER_LOG options left on, IP Filter